 You will need to have knowledge of the decedent’s real and personal property and the values:

-- Cash and/or uncashed checks on hand. – What is the value?
+- Cash and/or uncashed checks on hand

-- Value of farm products, livestock, equipment or tools?
+- Farm products, livestock, equipment, or tools

-- Estimated annual income of estate?
+- Estimated annual income of estate.

 - Did decedent own real property in his/her name ONLY?
 If so, what is the fair market value?

 - Did decedent own real property with spouse?

 - Did decedent own real property with someone other than the spouse?
 What is the value?